snapframework/snap-website/templates/docs/tutorials/heist.md

 application views.

 Heist has two primary template abstraction constructs: bind and apply.
-They are implemented as specialized XML tags.
+They are implemented as specialized tags.

 ### The `<bind ...>` tag

-The `bind` tag allows you to bind XML content to a single tag.
+The `bind` tag allows you to bind content to a single tag.
 Whenever the bound tag is used, the template engine will substitute the 'bind' tag's child nodes in its place.
-This allows you to essentially create your own higher-level markup language that Heist transforms into whatever XML-based markup language is native to your application.
+This allows you to essentially create your own higher-level markup language that Heist transforms into whatever markup language is native to your application.

 #### Attributes